 Every employee is paid a base salary.
 The purpose of base salary is to reward employees for the expertise and value they bring to their jobs.
 Base salary is determined according to the Company's salary policy, which assigns each position a grade and a salary range.
-The Company sets salary ranges for every position based upon comparative salary data provided by Willis Towers Watson.
-The midpoint (or middle) of the salary range is set at the median level of the broad-based published compensation survey group when compared to similar positions at other comparable companies.
+The Company sets salary ranges for every position based upon comparative salary data provided by Willis Towers.
+The midpoint of the salary range is set at the median level of the broad-based published compensation survey group when compared to similar positions at other comparable companies.
 The minimum parameter in the salary range is determined by multiplying the midpoint by 80%, and the maximum parameter is determined by multiplying the midpoint by 120%.
 The salary range is then used to manage each employee's salary, and an employee's salary within the range is based on merit.
 For each employee (including Named Executive Officers), base salary is set within the salary range based upon individual performance relative to individual annual goals.
 The elements of individual performance differ depending on the individual position, but include: quantity and quality of work; successful completion of established goals; ability to initiate creative solutions; adaptability to change; and impact on performance of the Company.
 The salaries of all employees (including the Named Executive Officers) are reviewed annually, as well as at the time of a promotion or change in responsibilities.

 Each position in the Company (including all Executive Officer positions) has a job description that outlines the accountabilities and competencies required.
 Merit increases are considered at the end of the year based on the evaluation of each person's performance as related to each accountability listed in the individual job description, as well as the achievement of individual goals established at the beginning of the year.
 Merit increases generally are effective as of January 1 of each year.
 Merit increases also are one of the methods used to reach one of the Company's competitive compensation guiding principles, which is to ensure that employees are paid at or near the market median of the broad-based published compensation survey group.
-Merit increases may also be adjusted by the Compensation Committee to reflect the market value of a job when compared to similar positions at other companies within the Company's peer group, as recommended by Willis Towers Watson.
+Merit increases may also be adjusted by the Compensation Committee to reflect the market value of a job when compared to similar positions at other companies within the Company's peer group, as recommended by Willis Towers.

 Each year, Mr. Schoenberger provides an evaluation of the performance of the Company to the Compensation Committee and the Executive Committee, and discusses this evaluation with both committees in a joint meeting.
-The Compensation Committee and the Executive Committee then meet in executive session to discuss Mr. Schoenberger's performance in relation to the Company's performance for the year, taking into account both the quantitative and qualitative aspects of the performance of both Mr. Schoenberger and the Company as a whole.
+The Compensation Committee and the Executive Committee then meet in executive session to discuss Mr. Schoenberger's performance in relation to the Company's performance for the year, taking into account both the quantitative and qualitative aspects of the performance of both

+Mr. Schoenberger and the Company as a whole.
 The Compensation Committee uses this information along with market competitive salary information previously described to determine an appropriate base salary increase for Mr. Schoenberger based on both merit and market conditions.
 Mr. Schoenberger provides a recommendation to the Compensation Committee for base salary increases for Mr. Collin, Mr. Meissner, Mr. Black and Mr. Long.
-The Compensation Committee then reviews and recommends the base salaries of all of the Named Executive Officers to the full Board for discussion and approval.
-The recommendations are based on the performance evaluations and market information for each of the Named Executive Officers.
-For 2015, each Named Executive Officer received the increase set forth opposite his name in the following table.
+The

-Named Executive Officer 2015 Base Salary Increase
+Named Executive Officer 2016 Base Salary Increase

-Mr. Schoenberger 4.8%
+Mr. Schoenberger 4.6%

-Mr. Collin 7.2%
+Mr. Collin 4.6%

-Mr. Meissner 7.2%
+Mr. Meissner 4.6%

-Mr. Black 4.9%
+Mr. Black 4.8%

-Mr. Long 6.9%
+Mr. Long 5.2%